tinko26/ao/docs/kernel/stack.md

 ao_stack_fill(stack, 1024);
 ```

-Then, after the respective thread of execution has been running for a while, the size that actually been used can be measured.
+Then, after the respective thread of execution has been running for a while, the size that has actually been used can be measured.

 ```c
 size_t h = ao_stack_get_high_water_mark(stack, 1024);